-So perhaps you or your clients are currently wearing hard gel on your nails, and you’re wondering how to make a relatively seamless transition from hard gel to soft gel nails.
-In today’s video we’ll be going over how to make that seamless transition, step-by-step.
+So perhaps you or your clients are currently wearing hard gel on your nails.
+Then, you wonder…How to make a relatively seamless transition from hard gel to soft gel nails?.

-As you may already know hard gel cannot be soaked off of the nails with acetone.
-It must be filed down thin, and then grown out.
-Oftentimes, many lack the patience and cannot fight the urge to pick it off the nails… and so they do.
+As you may already know, hard gel cannot be soaked off the nails with acetone.
+It must be filed down thin and then grown out.
+Often, many lack the patience and cannot fight the urge to pick it off the nails… and so they do.

-Now if you don’t already know, Japanese soft gel is strong and sturdy yet natural in appearance and lightweight.
-It is the perfect nail system to use to transition out of hard gel nails and into soft gel.
+If you don’t already know, Japanese soft gel is solid and sturdy yet natural in appearance and lightweight.
+It is the perfect nail system to transition out of hard gel nails into soft gel.

 So here is the step-by-step.

-Essentially you want to think of this process as a rebalance down to the natural nail.
-So we’re going to remove as much product on these nails with the goal to work on them as if they were bare natural nails, except these will have a little hard gel left behind.
+You want to think of this process as a rebalance down to the natural nail.
+So we’re going to remove as much product on these nails to work on them as if they were bare natural nails, except these will have a bit of hard gel left behind.